Author Archives: clarewells

 Earlier this year, we opened applications to our Emerging Artists Scheme, working with emerging and early career artists from a range of genres and backgrounds.
 We’re delighted to announce the artists who will be taking part in 2024/25, and you can read more about them and their plans for the coming year below.

-This scheme is generously supported by by the Jeremy Howarth Foundation.
+This scheme is generously supported by The Haworth Trust.

 THE PORTRAIT PLAYERS